 We face, and will continue to face, intense competition from pharmaceutical and biotechnology companies, as well as numerous academic and research institutions and governmental agencies, both in the United States and abroad.
 We compete or will compete, as applicable, with existing and new products being developed by our competitors.
 Some of these competitors are pursuing the development of pharmaceuticals that target the same diseases and conditions that our research and development programs target.
-In each of our clinical programs, we intend to complete clinical trials designed to evaluate the potential advantages of our drug candidates as compared to the current standard of care.
+In each of our clinical programs, we intend to complete clinical trials designed to evaluate the potential advantages of our product candidates as compared to the current standard of care.

-Even if we and our collaborators are successful in developing our drug candidates, the resulting products would compete with a variety of established drugs in the areas of Parkinson's disease, schizophrenia, sleep maintenance insomnia, neuropathic pain, and glaucoma.
+Even if we and our collaborators are successful in developing our product candidates, the resulting products would compete with a variety of established drugs in the areas of Parkinson's disease psychosis, schizophrenia, chronic pain, glaucoma, and sleep maintenance insomnia.
 For example, our potential product for the treatment of Parkinson's disease psychosis will compete with off-label use of antipsychotic drugs, including Seroquel, marketed by Astra-Zeneca, and clozapine, a generic drug.

 Our potential products for the treatment of schizophrenia would compete with Zyprexa, marketed by Eli Lilly, Risperdal, marketed by Johnson & Johnson, Abilify, marketed jointly by Bristol-Myers Squibb and Otsuka Pharmaceutical, Seroquel, and clozapine.
-Zyprexa is the market leader with worldwide sales of \$4.8 billion in 2007.
-While proven effective in schizophrenia and bipolar mania, it produces a variety of adverse events including weight gain, orthostatic hypertension, and other side effects.